-There are three known origins of Cushing’s.
+There are three known origins.
 They are tumors, lactogenic or “veterinary induced Cushings” from the overuse of glucocorticoid drugs (steroids, i.e., Prednisone, Prednisolone, Hydrocortisone, etc.) and Adrenocorticotrophic hormone (ACTH) also produced by the pituitary gland.

 Most of the time, the source of the disease is a hyperactive pituitary gland found at the base of the brain.
-Approximately 85% of Cushing’s in dogs is from a minute benign tumor on the pituitary gland.
+Approximately 85% of cases in dogs are from a minute benign tumor on the pituitary gland.

-In the other 15%, a tumor on one or both of the adrenal glands in front of the kidneys causes the disease.
+In the other 15%, a tumor on one or both adrenal glands in front of the kidneys causes the disease.
 Approximately 50% of these tumors are benign.

 Recognize signs and symptoms